Lisa Lobsinger

 Lisa Dawn Lobsinger is an indie rock singer from Calgary, Alberta, Canada.
 She is the lead singer for the band Reverie Sound Revue and is known for her powerful voice and distinctive hair styles.
 Reverie Sound Revue has released an extended play and a studio album.

+Lobsinger is a recurring frontwoman of Broken Social Scene after initially filling in for rotary singers Leslie Feist, Amy Millan, and Emily Haines.
+She has since contributed to their studio albums, Forgiveness Rock Record (2010), Hug of Thunder (2017) and Remember the Humans (2026).

 Lobsinger has recorded with the bands The Summerlad and The Dudes.
-She is the touring frontwoman of Broken Social Scene after filling in for rotary singers Leslie Feist, Amy Millan, and Emily Haines, and has also lent vocals to the Shad album TSOL.
+She has also lent vocals to the Shad album TSOL.
 Her current project is Laser, an electro-pop trio with Paul Pfisterer (of The Beauties) and Marty Kinack.
 Their debut album, Night Driver was released in January 2016.